bopen/c3s_430a_ecde_page_text/content/markdown/consolidated/Thermal_comfort_indices_-_Universal_thermal_climate_index,_1979-2019.md

 ***

 **Visualisation and Navigation**
-The universal thermal climate index (UTCI) based on the ERA5-HEAT dataset is presented for each month and year from 1979 to 2019.
+The universal thermal climate index (UTCI) is presented for each month and year from 1979 to 2019.

 UTCI statistics are also available via the "Explore in Detail" button as national, sub-national and trans-national area-means for which time series data can be plotted.